thebadmonkeydev/audio-plugin-template/README.md

 The first run will take the most time because the dependencies (CPM, JUCE, and googletest) need to be downloaded.

-To run clang-format on every commit, in the main directory execute

 Don't forget to change "YourPluginName" to, well, your plugin name everywhere